-There is a common misconception that if a person is successful or wealthy, they’re automatically happy.
-However, Shawn Achor, who has spent over a decade living, researching and lecturing at Harvard University published a book in 2010 which disproved this assumption.
-Drawing upon case studies from his interactions with thousands of Fortune 500 executives across 42 countries, Achor explains how we can train our minds to become more positive, and ultimately more successful at work.
+There is a common misconception that if you’re successful or wealthy, you’ll be happy.
+However, Shawn Achor, who has spent over a decade living, researching and lecturing at Harvard University, published a book in 2010 which disproved this assumption.
+Read our article to learn how you can train your mind to be happier:

-Action for Happiness, a charity founded in 2010, identified ten keys to happier living which together spells ‘GREAT DREAM’.
+The Action for Happiness, identified 10 ways to feel happier living which together spells ‘GREAT DREAM’.
 Although our genes influence about 50% of the variation in our personal happiness, our circumstances (like income and environment) affect only about 10%.
 As much as 40% is accounted for by our daily activities and the conscious choices we make.
 This means that happiness is a skill you can learn!

 Find your happiness in all areas of life by following these ten steps: